Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 War-horse seemed happy though.
 He lined the five of them up and gave them a broad smile.

-[“You cavemonkeys are straight naturals at this stuff.
+["You cavemonkeys are straight naturals at this stuff.
 That’s good!
-Any of you lift before?”]
+Any of you lift before?"]

-Ferd knew what War-horse was saying. [“Yes.
+Ferd knew what War-horse was saying. ["Yes.
 We play with ‘weights’ at Yan’s village sometimes, and do much other strength-play with Wild.
 But, we not use weights every day like Yan or Vemik.
-Too far away.”]
+Too far away."]

 War-horse grinned then.
 It wasn’t exactly friendly…

-[“Well!
+["Well!
 What I gave you is yours to keep, Ferd.
 So let’s go downstairs!
-I’ll show you what to do, write out a training program…”]
+I’ll show you what to do, write out a training program…"]

 Ferd learned the true meaning of strength and weakness, then.

 All his men knew they were weak and slow next to him.
 That was the way of things, how the gods had blessed the red-crests of the People, and he was grateful for his men’s loyalty in return; no Given-Man was a village by himself.
 But War-horse was at least as far above Ferd as *Yan* was.
 Probably, even *more.* His fists could blur through the air so fast that Ferd couldn’t *see* them, like a lightning bolt hitting a tree.
 Gods, he could move his whole *body* like that, as fast as Yan could!
 And he could use that unbelievable strength of his in a room where *gravity itself* could be made to feel so strong, even Ferd felt weak and useless.
 And in that gravity…

 War-horse hardly seemed to notice.
-He teased Ferd while he *somehow* pushed that gods-heavy bar over his head again, and again, and again. [“Yan can handle this weight just fine, y’know…”] He grunted while he pushed the bar up many more times. [“Daar can lift a *lot* heavier these days, too...”]
-More grunting, [*“Hnngh,* more than I can!”]
-War-horse finally slammed the bar back into the rack and made a satisfied sort of panting noise. [“And y’know, Vemik isn’t all that far behind you, either...”]
+He teased Ferd while he *somehow* pushed that gods-heavy bar over his head again, and again, and again. ["Yan can handle this weight just fine, y’know…"] He grunted while he pushed the bar up many more times. ["Daar can lift a *lot* heavier these days, too..."]
+More grunting, [*"Hnngh,* more than I can!"]
+War-horse finally slammed the bar back into the rack and made a satisfied sort of panting noise. ["And y’know, Vemik isn’t all that far behind you, either..."]

-War-horse *somehow* bounced lightly on his toes, suddenly all manic energy not unlike the Sky-Thinker himself. [“Okay!
+War-horse *somehow* bounced lightly on his toes, suddenly all manic energy not unlike the Sky-Thinker himself. ["Okay!
 Your turn again, Ferd!
-Let’s see how far we can push you…”]
+Let’s see how far we can push you…"]

 Pretty far, it turned out, but it wasn’t long before Ferd had to admit defeat. *Complete* defeat, and that was before War-horse showed Ferd how little he knew about wrestling, too.
 The huge Human knew exactly what he was doing and had Ferd tied into knots almost as soon as they started.
 Not that he could have done anything against War-horse even if he knew how: War-horse was heavier than Yan, *harder* than Yan, and definitely stronger, too.
 Yan had not lied, the Human Given-Man could have broken Ferd like dry Forestfather bark underfoot, and done so easily.
 That was humbling.
 Ferd had very much growing left to do if he was to be a proper man of the People and stand up against sky-people like War-horse and Daar.
 But now he knew how.
 Or at least knew who to get learnings from, since War-horse and Daar were both happy to share their strength-knowings, just like Yan.
 Ferd swore an oath to the gods that wouldn’t be weak next to them for very long.